complyue/tour/README.md

   > This is much closer to a GUI, yet with more flexible variance & context.
 The greatest advantage of this tactic is, a user can make slight changes to the code in a template cell, then execute it to achieve tasks in need of a complex phrasing of scription.
 Traditional TUI requires the user to type out a complete sentence for the job, which needs greatly internalized knowledge about what/how he/she is doing, as well as mental effort nevertheless; while traditional GUI might be just inable to provide the flexibility needed due to level of complexity of the task.

-  > So with Đ and its tooling, we can obtain more advantages at the same time, from both worlds: expressiveness from text languages as well as intuition from visual languages.
-And Đ is even more _dynamic_ and _interactive_ than Python, also it facilitates effectful functionality composition in a novel way.
+  > So with Đ and its tooling, we can obtain more advantages at the same time, from both worlds: expressiveness from textual languages as well as intuition from visual languages.
+And Đ is even more _dynamic_ and _interactive_ than Python, also it facilitates effectful functionality composition in a novel way (i.e. _Dynamic Scoped Effects_).
 From REPLs atop stdio, to WebREPLs, to the extensive IDE features, it's fine-tuned for frictionless developer experience, where anyone could be the developer, and i.e. _Citizen Developer_.

 ## Taking the Tour